JohnxT10/elysian-escapes/README.md

 - ✅ Adjusted padding and margins in the welcome section.
 - 🎊 Ensured different hover effects across the website (Home, About and Service page).
 - ✅ Verified carousel functionality on touch devices (using swipe provided by bootstrap).
+- Added ratings with Javascript to make it look more realistic

 ### **README.md**